RubensKj/background-tasks/CONTRIBUTING.md

 First off, I wanna thank you for contribute with this project.

-This is some directives that must be followed during the process of contributin.
+This is some directives that must be followed during the process of contributing.

 ### :speech_balloon: Language